MichelFernandes1997/pokedex/README.md

 ## Running the app

-##Atention
+#Atention

-You need the docker running on your OS and be in the same directory of docker-compose.yml to run this command
+You need the docker and docker-compose installed on your system, docker running on your OS and be in the same directory of docker-compose.yml to run this command.

 ```bash
 # Docker-compose